sfcheung/semptools/README.md

 - `set_edge_label_position()`: Move the parameter labels of selected paths along the paths.

+- `change_node_label()`: Change the labels of nodes.

+- `drop_nodes()` and `keep_nodes()`: Drop or keeps nodes (e.g., drop all control variables).

 - `set_cfa_layout()`: A function for typical confirmatory factor analysis models.
 It can be used for specifying the orders of the indicators and factors, specifying the positions of the factors, setting the curvatures of the interfactor covariances, set the position of all loadings, and setting the orientation of the model (down, left, up, or right).

 - `set_sem_layout()`: A function for typical SEM models.
 It can be used for specifying the orders of the indicators and factors, specifying the positions of the factors using a grid, specifying the orientation of each factor's indicators (down, left, up, right), fine tuning the positions of indicators of selected factor, setting the curvatures of selected paths, and specifying the position of all or selected loadings.

+See the [Get Started](https://sfcheung.github.io/semptools/articles/semptools.html) to learn more about these and other functions.

 # Status

 This package is still under development.
 There will be bugs, and there are limitations.
-Comments and suggestions are welcomed.
+Please post your comments and suggestions as issues at [GitHub](https://github.com/sfcheung/semptools/issues).